 Pre-Diego application instances lived inside Warden containers, which are analogous to Garden containers in Diego architecture.
 Containerization ensures that application instances run in isolation, get their fair share of resources, and are protected from “noisy neighbors,” or other applications running on the same machine.

 Warden could only manage containers on VMs running Linux, but the Garden subsystem supports VMs running diverse operating systems.
 The Garden front end presents the same container management operations that Warden used, with code that is abstracted away from any platform specifics.
 A platform-specific Garden Backend running on each VM translates the commands into machine code tailored to the native operating system.

 The Diego SSH package enables developers to log into containers and access running application instances, a functionality that did not exist pre-Diego.

-For network security, pre-Diego releases of Cloud Foundry supported
+For network security, pre-Diego releases of CF supported

-denyrules that governed outbound traffic from all Warden containers running on the same DEA node.
-Newer releases use container-specific Application Security Groups (ASGs) to restrict traffic at a more granular level.
-Cloud Foundry recommends using ASGs exclusively, but when a pre-Diego deployment defined both Warden rules and ASGs, they were evaluated in a strict priority order.
+deny rules that governed outbound traffic from all Warden containers running on the same DEA node.
+Newer releases use container-specific App Security Groups (ASGs) to restrict traffic at a more granular level.
+CF recommends using ASGs exclusively, but when a pre-Diego deployment defined both Warden rules and ASGs, they were evaluated in a strict priority order.

-Pre-Diego Cloud Foundry returned an allow, deny, or reject result for the first rule that matched the outbound traffic request parameters, and did not evaluate any lower-priority rules.
-Cloud Foundry evaluated the network traffic rules for an application in the following order:
+Pre-Diego CF returned an allow, deny, or reject result for the first rule that matched the outbound traffic request parameters, and did not evaluate any lower-priority rules.
+CF evaluated the network traffic rules for an application in the following order: